Instant Pot Crack Chicken Pasta – cheesy ranch perfection

 - Don’t have cheddar?
 Substitute another good melting cheese, such as Swiss, Mexican blend, mozzarella, or Monterey Jack.

-- Instead of ranch seasoning, try another seasoning mix, such as chili seasoning.
+- Instead of ranch seasoning, try another seasoning mix, such as chili seasoning or Cajun seasoning.

 - Looking for a crack chicken sandwich filling?
 Try this slow cooker recipe by Dinner Then Dessert.